rlayers/pawpaw/README.md

 <!-- HISTORY & ROADMAP -->
 ## History & Roadmap

 Pawpaw is a rewrite of *desponia*, a now-deprecated Python 2.x segmentation framework that was itself based on a prior framework called *Ito*.
-Currently in alpha, many components and features are production ready.
+Currently in release-candidate status, many components and features are production ready.
 However, documentation is still being written and some newer features are still undergoing work.
 A rough outline of which components are finalized is as follows:

 - [x] arborform
   - [x] itorator